Powerlearnproject/se-assignment-5-kev065/README.md

       - Installing extensions.
       - Git-related actions (e.g., committing changes, switching branches).

-5. Extensions in VS Code:
-   - Discuss the role of extensions in VS Code.
+5. Extensions in VS Code: Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
+   - Finding Extensions
+      - Open VS Code and click the Extensions icon in the Activity Bar.
+Alternatively, you can use the shortcut Ctrl+Shift+X.
+      - Search for extensions by name or functionality in VS code Marketplace.

+   - Installing Extensions
+      - When you find the extension you're looking for click the “Install” button.

+   - Managing Extensions
+      - Click the gear icon next to an installed extension to configure settings or disable it.
+      - Keep your extensions up to date for the best experience.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?